LISNeRF Mapping: LiDAR-based Implicit Mapping via Semantic Neural Fields for Large-Scale 3D Scenes: EXPERIMENTS

 \subsection{Experimental Setup}

 \textbf{Datasets}.
-We evaluate our method on three public outdoor LiDAR datasets.
+We evaluate our method on two public outdoor LiDAR datasets.
 One is SemanticKITTI \cite{behley2019iccv}, which provide the labels of semantic segmentation and panoptic segmentation for every point cloud.
 The other is SemanticPOSS \cite{pan2020semanticposs}, which contains 2988 various and complicated LiDAR scans with large number of dynamic object instances.
-Another dataset named nuScenes \cite{nuscenes2019}, which has sparser LiDAR scans than other two dataset, is also examined for validating our method.

 \textbf{Metrics for Mapping Quality}.
 Our evaluation metric is based on Chamfer Distance, which is a metric commonly used in computer vision community to quantify the dissimilarity between two point sets or shapes.
 Inspired by \cite{herb2021lightweight}, we utilize Semantic Chamfer Distance (SCD) to evaluate the quality of our semantic mesh.
 We compute the distance between the points that belong to the same classes.
 To compute the distance for a pair of reconstructed and ground truth mesh, we randomly sample 5 million points $R$ and $T$ in our reconstructed semantic mesh and ground truth mesh, respectively.
 Since ground truth mesh is not provided for these two datasets, we define the labeled point cloud as ground truth.
 For each point $r\in R$ with the class $c_r$ and each point $t \in T$ with the class $c_t$ and , the definition of SCD is: